BuddyForms/BuddyForms-Members/readme.txt

 5. **Backend Overview** - The backend overview of your existing forms.

 == Changelog ==

+= 1.2.3 07.06.2017 =
+* Added a new filter into the core buddyforms_loop_template_name to register new loop templates.
+* Make sure the new templates do work in the member profile
+* Added new filter buddyforms_the_lp_query to adjust the query result
+* Added a new filter buddyforms_members_parent_tab to allow other plugins to move forms from parent to sub tabs
+* Fixed the post count issue in Profile Tabs
+* Added an extra check for capabilities during redirect and display an error message instead of a 404 if the role does not have the required capability

 = 1.2.3 =
 * Fixed an issue with the pagination probs go to @mfalk75 to find and fix the issue